parrotsky/AutoDiCE/README.md

 ### Installing MPI

 MPI is simply a standard interface for others to follow in their implementation.
-Because of this, there are a wide variety of MPI implementations out there, such as [OpenMPI](https://www.open-mpi.org/software/ompi/v4.1/), [MPICH] ([https://www.mpich.org/](https://www.mpich.org/)).
+Because of this, there are a wide variety of MPI implementations out there, such as [OpenMPI](https://www.open-mpi.org/software/ompi/v4.1/), [MPICH]([https://www.mpich.org/](https://www.mpich.org/)).
 MPI is used for multi-node communication due to its outstanding performance.
 Users are free to use any implementation they wish, but only the limitation for installing MPI is to ensure that the MPI version keeps consistent on every device.

 ### Installing Dependencies & AutoDiCE